 So, while we know you're excited to share, you should probably keep your ecigs, figs, and your castles to yourself.

 Undeliverable Deutsche Post Mail

-We discuss elsewhere some more universal details on why a postal carrier might not be able to find an address you're trying to mail to.
+We discuss elsewhere some more universal details on why your address won't validate due to a postal carrier that is unable find an address you're mailing to.
 Deutsche Post in specific lists a couple of items, though, that bear noting.
 These are reasons they point to for mail being undeliverable.